ninahonyango/Packet-Capture-Analysis/README.md

 *Screenshot on re-running Hydra to brute-force FTP login using username `msfadmin`.*

-The illustration above shows that there was ```0 valid password found```.
+The illustration above shows that there was ```0 valid password found``` after re-running Hydra with the shorter password list.
 None of the 1000 passwords matched the credentials for user msfadmin on the target system.

 This result highlights a realistic limitation of brute force attacks: success is heavily dependent on the quality and relevance of the wordlist.